python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 ## A watched pot never boils!

-`adaptive.Runner` does its work in an `asyncio` task that runs concurrently with the IPython kernel, when using `adaptive` from a Jupyter notebook.
+The {class}`adaptive.Runner` does its work in an `asyncio` task that runs concurrently with the IPython kernel, when using `adaptive` from a Jupyter notebook.
 This is advantageous because it allows us to do things like live-updating plots, however it can trip you up if you’re not careful.

 Notably: **if you block the IPython kernel, the runner will not do any work**.

 For example if you wanted to wait for a runner to complete, **do not wait in a busy loop**:

 ```python
 while not runner.task.done():